Enabling Differentially Private Federated Learning for Speech Recognition: Benchmarks, Adaptive Optimizers and Gradient Clipping: Empirical Analysis

-We perform all experiments using two datasets of audio-transcription pairs: \librispeech{}~\citep{panayotov2015librispeech} and Common Voice v13.0~\citep{ardila2020common}.
-These two datasets are read speech but differ in other properties, like data diversity, noise conditions, speaker variation, and speaker distribution.
-We not only present results with English locale in LibriSpeech and Common Voice v13.0 but also complement them with results on French and German locale from Common Voice v13.0. \paragraph{\librispeech{} (LS)} We use \tco{} (\textit{LS-100}), \tct{} (\textit{LS-360}) and \tof{} (\textit{LS-500}) as training data. \textit{LS-960} is the union of \textit{LS-100}, \textit{LS-360} and \textit{LS-500}. \textit{LS-860} is the union of \textit{LS-360} and \textit{LS-500}.
+\paragraph{Data} We use \textbf{\librispeech{} (LS)} data~\citep{panayotov2015librispeech}: \tco{} (\textit{LS-100}), \tct{} (\textit{LS-360}) and \tof{} (\textit{LS-500}) as training data. \textit{LS-960} is the union of \textit{LS-100}, \textit{LS-360} and \textit{LS-500}. \textit{LS-860} is the union of \textit{LS-360} and \textit{LS-500}.
 We use standard validation (\devclean{} and \devother{}) and test (\testclean{} and \testother{}) sets.
-For all data the original 16kHz sampling rate is maintained. \paragraph{Common Voice (CV), v13.0 (English, German and French)} We use the train, validation and test sets provided in the dataset.
+We also use \textbf{Common Voice (CV), v13.0 (English, German and French)} data~\citep{ardila2020common}: the train, validation and test sets are provided in the dataset.
 In addition, we split the training data using a specific percentage of users to train a seed model only and the rest of users for FL training: e.g., we create \textit{CV-en-train-10(-5)} by selecting all the data for a randomly chosen $10\%$ ($5\%$) of the users from \textit{CV-en-train} and we denote the remaining data by \textit{CV-en-train-90(-95)}.
-Audio data are downsampled to 16kHz sampling rate.

-Validation data are used to tune all hyper-parameters and to select the best models based on the word error rate (WER), while the test sets are used only for final evaluation.
-Data statistics on the number of speakers and the number of minutes per speaker are given in Table~\ref{tab:data-stats} and Figure~\ref{fig:data-stats} for both LS and CV datasets and their subsets.
-The statistics show that CV data are much more heterogeneous than LS as pointed out by~\cite{gao2022e2easr}.
+Statistics on speakers are given in Figure~\ref{fig:data-stats}: it shows that CV data are much more heterogeneous than LS as highlighted by~\citet{gao2022e2easr}.
 CV data thus enable a more realistic scenario for testing FL and FL with DP.
-The most realistic scenario for FL uses a small central dataset to train a seed model (e.g. \textit{LS-100}), and a larger dataset from a different distribution for FL training (e.g. \textit{CV-en-train}).
+The most realistic scenario for FL uses a small central dataset to train a seed model (e.g. \textit{LS-100}), and a larger dataset from a different distribution for FL (e.g. \textit{CV-en-train}).\footnote{Datasets such as LibriSpeech, CommonVoice, VCTK, TED-LIUM offer speaker metadata necessary for creating heterogeneous FL clients.
+Datasets like People’s Speech, GigaSpeech, SPGISpeech lack speaker metadata.
+We choose LibriSpeech and CommonVoice as they offer the greatest speaker diversity.} \paragraph{Central Training} We use standard feature extraction for audio~\citep{synnaeve2020endtoend,gulati2020conformer} by computing log-mel filterbanks with 80 coefficients with a 25ms sliding window and 10ms stride length,